 - Has consideration been given to relevant human rights in assessing and deciding the request?

-- Have you consulted with School Council regarding a licence for NDIS funded therapy being delivered to students on school grounds either in person or virtually?
+- Has school council been consulted regarding a licence for NDIS funded therapy being delivered to students on school grounds either in person or virtually?

 - Has the school’s Child Safe Standards Risk Register been updated accordingly?

-The final decision should be made on a case-by-case basis, having regard to all relevant factors.
+The final decision should be made on a case-by-case basis and considering all relevant factors.
 However, to ensure decision making is transparent and consistent, principals should also consider how previous requests for NDIS funded therapy at the school have been treated.

-If principals require further support or advice when considering requests for NDIS funded therapy to be provided on school grounds, they should contact their Senior Education Improvement Leader (SEIL) in the first instance, or if further advice is required contact the Inclusive Education Division at firstname.lastname@example.org
+If principals require further support or advice when considering requests for NDIS funded therapy to be provided on school grounds, they should contact their senior education improvement leader (SEIL) in the first instance.
+If further advice is required, principals can contact the Inclusive Education Division at

 Communicating the decision